 “I think getting an American degree is a big deal in some European countries.
 I believe that in Spain having an American degree opens more doors than a European degree; it is more prestigious.
 Also, living in a foreign country, meeting people from all over the world is a great personal experience.
 One other issue that can help your future is that at UNYP, you can sit for a State exam and get both an American and a European degree at the same time, which is a great achievement.”

 Daniel has been able to go home twice a year, at Christmas and in the summer.
 He expects to finish up in spring 2013.
-“I’ll start my senior year next semester,” he said, “and will earn an American bachelor’s degree from SUNY Empire State College.
+“I’ll start my senior year next term,” he said, “and will earn an American bachelor’s degree from SUNY Empire State College.

 After graduation, he said, he plans to work toward a Master’s degree in Family and Couples Therapy, and then maybe later work toward a Master’s degree in Sexology, but hasn’t yet decided where he will study.
 “The first option is going back to the States, but without a Green card, it is very challenging.
 I will probably do the Master’s in Barcelona.”